St George Utah

-As you travel from the south toward St George, along I-15, you will go from lower lying desert terrain into higher desert, pre-mountainous terrain.
-St George is a desert prelude, nestled beneath Pine Valley mountain as a mixture of desert scenery, red rock cliffs, buttes, rolling hills and mountains.
-The terrain here follows more of the arid desert mestique, while breaking it up with some beautiful red rock features found in our local bluffs and hills.
+As you travel from the south toward St George, along I-15, you will go from lower-lying desert terrain into the higher desert, pre-mountainous terrain.
+St George is a desert prelude, nestled beneath Pine Valley mountain as a mixture of desert scenery, red rock cliffs, buttes, rolling hills, and mountains.
+The terrain here follows more of the arid desert mystique while breaking it up with some beautiful red rock features found in our local bluffs and hills.
 The Virgin River flows through the southern part of the city.
 Also, Pine Mountain is big enough to appear large in the near distance.
-When snow capped it really sets itself off with the white and then deeper reds at the base.
-This breathless scenary happens between one to two months of the year.
+When snow-capped it really sets itself off with the white and then deeper reds at the base.
+This breathless scenery happens between one to two months of the year.
 So, come on, we'd love to have you and Brian can help you with all those St George homes for sale!

 To the south of St George, the northeastern edges of the Mojave Desert are visible.
-Zion National Park can be seen to the east, and the mountains first and formost to include Pine Valley Mounain are nearby to the north, and rolling hills to the southeast and west.
+Zion National Park can be seen to the east, and the mountains first and foremost to include Pine Valley Mountain are nearby to the north, and rolling hills to the southeast and west.
 Cedar Breaks and Bryce Canyon National Park are also further north and then east.

-Just to the south along I-15, about 5 miles out of St George, begins a decent into the Virgin River Gorge.
+Just to the south along I-15, about 5 miles out of St George, begins a descent into the Virgin River Gorge.
 It is a miniature grand canyon extension containing similar geologic horizontal layers of sedimentary rock that tower just above I-15.
-As we begin the descent going south bound the layers are colored and more uniformly flat lying.
+As we begin the descent going southbound the layers are colored and more uniformly flat-lying.
 In the middle of the gorge is the Grand Wash Fault, which forms the western boundary of the higher Colorado Plateau.
-It drops the rock layers downward to the west.
+It drops the rock layers down to the west.
 You can see the tilt of these much older layers of limestone beds as you descend southbound out of the gorge into the nearby flat arid desert environment containing the nearby city of Mesquite Nevada.

 Maximum daily July temperatures average about 102°F (39°C).
 In winter, temperatures frequently drop below freezing overnight (due to radiational cooling resulting from low humidity), but temperatures warm into the 50s°F (low 10s°C) during the day.
 St. George averages 8.27 in (210 mm) of precipitation annually.
 Precipitation is fairly evenly distributed throughout the year, except for late April-June.
 Precipitation mostly comes from the Pineapple Express during late fall, winter, and early spring.
 The summer monsoon from the Gulf of California can bring localized but often intense thunderstorms from mid-July through mid-September.